At least four triple-centurions will depart the NRL at the end of season 2019 with the combined experience of the 2019 retirees to exceed 4000 games.

-The other current 300-gamers – Cameron Smith (403), Darius Boyd (311) and Adam Blair (306) – are signed for 2020.
+The remaining active members of the 300 club – Cameron Smith, Darius Boyd, Adam Blair and Benji Marshall – are signed for 2020.

-The no-nonsense bookend was an integral part of Queensland's decade of Origin dominance and spent a huge chunk of his career being widely regarded as the best prop in the world.
+Scott was an integral part of Queensland's decade of Origin dominance and spent a huge chunk of his career being widely regarded as the best prop in the world.
 He played 22 Tests for 20 wins and 22 Origins for 13 wins, and was a key part of the Cowboys' 2015 premiership win.

 Former Panthers, Sharks, Eels, Roosters and now Titans fullback Michael Gordon will officially pull up stumps after round 25.